cmc-aau/hpc-docs/docs/slurm/jobcontrol.md

 scontrol hold <job_id>
 ```

-To release a queued job from the ‘hold’ state :
+To release a queued job from the ‘hold’ or 'requeued held' states:
 ```
 scontrol release <job_id>
 ```